rtCamp/Frappe-Manager/docs/faq.md

 ### How do I safely restart during a deployment without losing jobs?

-Use `fm restart mybench --drain`: workers finish their current jobs before anything restarts.
+`fm restart mybench` already does this: workers drain by default, so in-flight jobs finish before anything restarts, and the restart aborts rather than kill a job that exceeds the drain budget.
 See [fm restart](commands/restart.md) and the [fmx guide](guides/fmx.md) for drain plus migrate and maintenance mode.

 ---